Peanut-Puff/Hide-and-Seek/README.md

 - Fix machines to earn 1 points.
 After a successful repair, you cannot repair again for 20s.
 - Use the Skeleton Hand to change your avatar and hide.
 - Approach the railing to check your current appearance.

+The sample video is available here: https://youtu.be/vx_qI7KcMQk, with both English and Chinese introduction.